VERON15351J/VERON15351J/README.md

-Just a normal UWP and android dev
+Just a normal Windows and android dev
 Currently mastering C++ and Javascript

 <!---